 3. A source of passive income

 If you are over 50, you’ve probably spent decades working and/or taking care of your family.
 Retirement accounts (if you’re lucky enough to have one) are volatile.
 The economy may be doing well temporarily, but things can change in an instant.
-It’s always good to do a 401k checkup and diversify your portfolio.
-(Again, if you’re lucky to have a portfolio) You may even want to dabble in the stock market, albeit cautiously.
+You may even want to dabble in the stock market, albeit cautiously.

 Passive income is when you earn money while you sleep.
 It may come in small increments at first, but the goal is to have it grow over time.
-You can earn passive income in a variety of ways, but the important thing, especially as you get older, is not to spend lots of money to make that happen.
+You can earn passive income in a variety of ways, but the important thing, especially as you get older, is to not overspend on overhead.
 Beware of “get rich quick” passive income schemes that prey on the Baby Boomer demographic.

 4. An organized way to get your affairs in order

-It’s important to have a system in place in the event that you suddenly croak, even though most of us hate thinking about it.
-Let’s face it, ladies, most Baby Boomers are 60+.
-We may have 40+ years left on Earth, but you just never know.
+It’s important to have a system in place in the event that you pass away, even though most of us hate thinking about it.
 My friend Karen O’Neil created a workbook called A Guide to Getting Affairs in Order.

 Inside, you can write down all the information your loved ones need to know to find your important documents, passwords, financial information, final wishes, etc. It’s not an estate or medical plan, which you also need, but rather a directory that makes it easier for your loved ones to deal with final arrangements.
-I think it’s clever and a necessary survival tool to have.
+When it comes to survival tools for your family, this is one you need.

 5. A passion project